amlsf/scrapy_workshop/README.md

 There are five scrapers (Level 1 - 5) that collect data about the wine products from www.wine.com.
 The tasks are broken out into approximately five levels:

+* L0 (wine_example/spiders/L0_barespider.py)
-* L0 (wine_example/spiders/L0_barespider.py): set up basic spider to fetch yahoo url
+    * set up basic spider to fetch yahoo url
+* L1 (wine_example/spiders/L1_wine.py)
-* L1 (wine_example/spiders/L1_wine.py): Create a spider that creates an item type named 'Wine' containing link and product name fields for each wine product on the first page of 25 wine products at <www.wine.com/v6/wineshop>
+    * Create a spider that creates an item type named 'Wine' containing link and product name fields for each wine product on the first page of 25 wine products at <www.wine.com/v6/wineshop>
+* L2 (wine_example/spiders/L2_wine_meta.py)
-* L2 (wine_example/spiders/L2_wine_meta.py): Add the following fields to the Wine item: price, wine type, region, tag data (the JSON object following `var utag_data` in the HTML of each product page)
+    * Add the following fields to the Wine item: price, wine type, region, tag data (the JSON object following `var utag_data` in the HTML of each product page)
+* L3 (wine_example/spiders/L3_wine_pagination.py)
-* L3 (wine_example/spiders/L3_wine_pagination.py): Teach your spider to crawl through all pages to gather all 5000+ products
+    * Teach your spider to crawl through all pages to gather all 5000+ products
+* L5 (wine_example/spiders/L4_wine_Reviews.py)
+    * Create a login authentication aware spider

-####Take-Home Challenge:
+######Take-Home Challenge:
+* L4 (wine_example/spiders/L4_wine_reviews.py)
-* L4 (wine_example/spiders/L4_wine_Reviews.py): Complete this part on your own.
+    * Complete this part on your own.
 Teach your spider to crawl one more level deep to scrape all ratings and reviews for each product.
 Good luck and have fun!

-* L5 L5_wine_login.py: create a login authentication aware spider

 Development Environment Setup Instructions